Communication and Information - Ph.D.

 314 University Library

 The Ph.D. degree in Communication and Information prepares individuals for traditional and emerging careers in teaching, research and administration in the converging fields of communication and information.
 The degree program consists of a prescribed core of interdisciplinary courses and varied selection of elective coursework within and across disciplines.
-The study is flexibly structured and designed to provide both an integrative, meta-theoretical and historical overview, as well as specializations in communication (media, technology and society; global communication; interpersonal communication) and information (human information behavior; cultural heritage informatics; knowledge organization).
+The study is flexibly structured and designed to provide both an integrative and historical overview, as well as specializations in communication (media, technology and society; global communication; interpersonal communication) and information (human information behavior; cultural heritage informatics; knowledge organization).

 Fully Offered At: